parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/my_first_contract.md

     cd my_first_contract/
     ```

-    1. Go to the output folder of "my_first_contract"
+    1. If the destination path for `pchain_compile` is set to the output path within "my_first_contract" directory, you can navigate there as follows
     ```bash
     cd target/wasm32-unknown-unknown/release
     ```